YtoTech/latex-on-http/README.md

 This project is in an experimental phase and the API is *very likely* to change.

-# Compiling Latex
+# Compiling LaTeX

 ### `POST:/builds/sync`

-Compile a Latex document, waiting for the end of the build to get back the file.
+Compile a LaTeX document, waiting for the end of the build to get back the file.

 >  Request